-The UXO Education and Awareness Project began in 1996 with a primary school curriculum that aimed to reduce injury and death from unexploded ordnance (UXO) by informing school-age children about protecting themselves and their peers from UXO.
-The project, which partners with the Ministry of Education and Sports (Department of Pre- and Primary Education), the Teacher Training Department, the Provincial Education Service, and the District Education Bureau, now reaches 42 districts, 9,030 teachers, 2,225 student teachers, and 228,000 students in Laos.
+The UXO Education and Awareness Project began in 1996 with a primary school curriculum that aimed to reduce injury and death from unexploded ordnances (UXO) by informing school-age children on how to protect themselves and their peers.
+The project, which partners with the Ministry of Education and Sports, the Teacher Training Department, the Provincial Education Service, and the District Education Bureau, now reaches 42 districts, 9,030 teachers, 2,225 student teachers, and 228,000 students in Laos.

 Through the UXO Education and Awareness Project, World Education Laos facilitates Trainings of Trainers (TOTs) in order to teach in-service educators how to utilize the UXO Awareness curriculum in their classrooms (grades 1-5).
 At a central level, World Education Laos also trains professors at eight Teacher Training Colleges (TTCs) about key UXO safety information that can be brought to any classroom after their students graduate and enter the workforce as teachers.
 WEL has developed a comprehensive UXO curriculum which includes a teacher guide, storybooks, songbooks, and posters for each grade (1-5).
 Our curriculum emphasizes participatory learning that features student-centered activities and messages that are easy to understand and recall.